 Equal Assurance has established, documented, implemented and maintains a management system that is capable of supporting and demonstrating the consistent achievement of the requirements of ISO/IEC 17021.
+In addition, TEAMS remains consistent with the requirements of ISO 27001.

 The Group Assurance Manager, as top management for Equal Assurance: